bitmovin/bitmovin-analytics-collector-ios/README.md

 We have split the `BitmovinAnalytics` into 3 targets
 - CoreCollector - including shared code for all collectors
-- BitmovinPlayerCollector - including `BitmovinPlayer` Collector
+- BitmovinCollector - including `BitmovinPlayer` Collector
 - AVPlayerCollector - including `AVPlayer` Collector
 - AmazonIVSPlayerCollector - including `AmazonIVSPlayer` Collector